wur-bioinformatics/introduction-to-bioinformatics/week5.md

 immunoprecipitation step), after which the cross-linking is reversed and the DNA can be sequenced by PCR (ChIP-PCR) or NGS (ChIPseq).
 Similar protocols are available for protein-RNA and protein-protein interactions, the latter using two antibodies.
-From DOI: 10.1677/JOE-08-0526
+From [Journal of Endocrinology, 201(1), 1-13](https://doi.org/10.1677/JOE-08-0526)
 :::

 ### Proteomics

-As mentioned earlier, transcriptomics is widely applied but does not reflect the overall cellular state well.
+As mentioned earlier, transcriptomics is widely applied but does not reflect the overall cellular state accurately.
 The resulting proteins are the workhorses of the cell, and knowing their concentrations, modifications and interactions provides more insight than gene expression can provide.
 Unfortunately, while major advances have been made in proteomics